idsia-robotics/mutual_gaze_detector/README.md

 ## Maintenance

-Please note that while this release provides the current version of the code utilized in the referenced paper, ongoing development might come at a later stage, as well as bug fixes, and updates to the documentation.Feedback and contributions are appreciated to shape the future iterations of this code.
+Please note that while this release provides the current version of the code utilized in the referenced paper, ongoing development might come at a later stage, as well as bug fixes, and updates to the documentation.
+Feedback and contributions are appreciated to shape the future iterations of this code.

 ## License